bparanj/crystal/electronics/book/basics/resistive-element.md

 A resistive element, commonly known as a resistor, is a fundamental component in electronics that introduces electrical resistance into a circuit.
-Here are the key points about resistors:

 1. **Function**:
    - **Resistance**: Resistors oppose the flow of electric current, creating a voltage drop across their terminals.
 This property is known as resistance, measured in ohms (Ω).